 The oldest neighborhood in Chicago was, until recently, also home to the oldest bar in Chicago.
 Sadly, Schaller’s Pump closed in 2017, so you can no longer swig a stein with Irish politicos and meatpackers in that venue.
 Bridgeport has no shortage of other wonderful historic bars, though.
 Only appropriate, since this section of the South Side has been home to working class grunts (and their powerful political machinery) for over 150 years.

 Start off your evening at Shinnick’s Pub.
 The tavern’s history (and that of the gorgeous Brunswick back bar pictured above) dates to the 1880s.
-The joint had different owners back then, but some of the Irish laborers who helped construct the Columbian Exposition would have had post-work drinks in here.
+The joint had different owners back then, of course.
+Still, some of the Irish laborers who helped construct the Columbian Exposition would have had post-work drinks in here.
 The Shinnick family has run the bar for three generations, first taking over in 1938.
 Drinking at Shinnick’s is an outstanding way to absorb the history of Bridgeport.

 Come to think of it, I will refrain from suggesting further drink stops in Bridgeport.
 I don’t want to spoil the fun for anyone interested in signing on for our Big Shoulders Historic Bar and Food Bus Tour in Bridgeport on Sunday, September 15th.
 We normally only run this tour for private bookings, but wanted to share its rollicking good times with everyone for one day only in 2019.
 The tour includes three drink stops in Bridgeport, including a “secret” bar not open to the public, and a full meal of foods that tell the story of this changing neighborhood.
 I’ll see you then!
 You can also see more of Bridgeport on our Chicago Neighborhoods and Cultural Diversity South Side Bus Tour–give us a ring!

 – Alex Bean, Content Manager and Tour Guide